 [ + ] apache-htcacheclean [ + ] apache2 [ + ] apparmor [ + ] bind9 [ - ] bluetooth [ - ] bootmisc.sh [ - ] cgmanager [ - ] cgproxy [ - ] checkfs.sh [ - ] checkroot-bootclean.sh [ - ] checkroot.sh (continued)

-As you can see, a list of services are given as output, with a symbol to the left of the service’s name.
+As you can see, a list of services is given as output, with a symbol to the left of the service’s name.
 A ‘+’ symbol means the service is running, a ‘-‘ means that it is stopped, and a ‘?’ means that the status is not currently known.
 When this is used in combination with a search tool such as ‘grep’, finding specific services that are running is very easy to do.
 You can then check the status on a process-by-process basis by entering the status command for a specific process:

 service <service name> status